The Bankrate promise

 Medical expenses and long-term care

-While life insurance is primarily used to provide financial support for your loved ones, you can sometimes use your policy to your benefit.
-Life insurance with living benefits provides options for you to use your life insurance coverage while you are still alive.
+While life insurance is primarily used to provide financial support for your loved ones, life insurance with living benefits can provide options for you to use your life insurance coverage while you are still alive.
 There are different types of living benefits you can choose from, based on your needs.
 For example, many companies offer an accelerated death benefit rider, which provides you with access to a portion of your death benefit prior to your passing if you’ve been diagnosed with a terminal illness.
 This may help you pay for medical expenses while you’re still alive, reducing the financial burden on your loved ones after your passing.

 Leaving a legacy

 It’s easy to see life insurance as a practical purchase.
 After all, it’s helping your loved ones feel financially secure after your passing.
 But life insurance can go a step further.
 You could use your life insurance policy to leave a financial gift to your beneficiary, your children, an organization or a charity.
-If you choose to do this, just be sure you buy an appropriate amount of coverage.
-You’ll likely still want your loved ones to have enough of a payout to cover daily expenses, debts and the other costs mentioned here.
+If you choose to do this, you’ll probably want to think through your loved one’s needs and your financial wishes to ensure you buy an appropriate amount of coverage to finance both.

-There aren’t any limitations on how a beneficiary can use a life insurance death benefit payout.
+As mentioned, there aren’t any limitations on how a beneficiary can use a life insurance death benefit payout.
 However, in some cases, a death benefit may not be paid out, which means that the beneficiary wouldn’t get the money upon your death.
+Here are a few examples of when this might occur.

 - Expired or lapsed policies: If your life insurance policy is no longer active when you pass away, your beneficiary will not receive the death benefit.
 Term life insurance, for example, covers you for a specific number of years.
-Once the term ends, your coverage is no longer active.
+Once the term ends, your coverage is no longer active (although most term policies include a guaranteed renewability feature).
 Permanent life insurance policies, like whole life and universal life, don’t typically expire but may still lapse if your premium isn’t paid.

-- Suicide: Many life insurance policies contain a provision that death by suicide is not covered for the first two years.
-If you end your life while the clause is still in place, your beneficiaries will not receive a payout.
+- Suicide: Many life insurance policies contain a provision that death by suicide is not covered for the first two to three years.
+If you end your life while the clause is still in place, your beneficiaries may not receive a payout.

 - Fraud: Life insurance policies come with a contestability period.
 This is usually a two-year period following the date your policy starts.
 If you pass away during this time and your insurer discovers that you intentionally misrepresented something on your application, your beneficiaries may be denied the payout.